-Which Health Career Should I Choose?
+Which Healthcare or Medical Sciences Career Should I Choose?

 There are literally hundreds of health fields.
 It is easy to become overwhelmed: How do you choose the one that will be the right fit for you?
 You may find it helpful to think about health fields in terms of the following basic categories.
 Each field will differ in details, but fields within a category will share similar educational paths, degrees of competitiveness, amounts of direct patient care, and levels of science/mathematics required.
 These categories do not represent a hierarchy; they are different careers that call upon different strengths among their practitioners.
 It is also important to remember that there are significant exceptions in each category.